brunoclpinto/BUFY/README.md

 - **Currency mismatches** – When summaries warn about incomplete conversions, align the ledger/accounts on a single currency or adjust transaction amounts manually; automatic FX is not supported.
 - **Atomic save failures** – Errors mentioning temp files indicate filesystem permissions or disk space issues.
 Verify write access to `~/.budget_core` (or set `BUDGET_CORE_HOME`) and rerun `save-ledger`.
 - **Recurrence drift** – Run `recurring sync <YYYY-MM-DD>` to backfill overdue instances before generating forecasts.
 The command emits a summary of newly materialized transactions.
-- **Accessibility output** – If screen readers skip totals, ensure `config screen-reader on` is set; the CLI will re-render with explicit wording.
 - Additional developer-focused notes, schema references, and integration steps for Swift/Kotlin/C# live in `docs/design_overview.md` and `docs/integration_guides.md`.

 ## License